Ratna-Babu/Handwritten-Digit-Classification-using-CNN/README.md

 # Handwritten-Digit-Classification-using-CNN

+This project involves building a Convolutional Neural Network (CNN) to classify handwritten digits from the MNIST dataset.
+The MNIST dataset consists of 60,000 training images and 10,000 test images of handwritten digits ranging from 0 to 9.
+The goal is to accurately recognize these digits through the CNN model.
 This project demonstrates how to build and train a Convolutional Neural Network (CNN) to recognize handwritten digits from the MNIST dataset using TensorFlow and Keras.

 ## Project Structure